This site is not affiliated with Apple Inc.

 At this stage, you do not need to do anything.

-When there are any developments in the proposed claim, these will be posted on this website so that you can stay up to date.
+When there are any developments in the claim, these will be posted on this website so that you can stay up to date.
 Additionally, if you click the “Keep Updated” button to stay updated and register your interest, you will be informed of these developments directly.

 In the event that compensation has been secured for the class, you will then be required to come forward to claim your share of the damages.
 Details on how to do this will become available at the appropriate time.